abhaynayar/genesis/extended/README.md

 another instruction, something like `D=D*A` and then integrate it upwards into the stack.

+## Implement CPU emulator as actual hardware

+Currently, we are looking at the instructions and mapping them to the known instructions in the specification.
+Eventually, I want the CPU emulator to act like real hardware.
+With buses and wires representing the actual CPU.

 ## Implement drivers for storage systems

 ROM size isn't enough if we want to move forward.
 We need to start connecting